TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 13/John 13.12.md

 ---

-So when he had washed their feet, and taken his garments, and sat down again, he said unto them, Know ye what I have done to you?
+So when he had washed their feet, put his outer garment back on, and sat down again, he said to them, "Do you know what I have done to you?